meta103/Gravity-Runner/README.md

 # Gravity Runner

 ## Description
-The purpose of this platform game is to reach the highest score possible while avoiding obstacles.
+The purpose of this platform game is to reach the highest score possible by killing the rockets.
 Player's movements are limited to switching it's gravitational point but it cannot be changed again until the player's location is on the roof/floor depending on the current gravity.